AOSC-Archive/WallColle/README.md

 `t`     | The title of this image.
 Will be used for human-friendly display purposes.
 Can include letters, numbers, and hyphens.
 Must be unique across contributors.
 Use title capitalization.
 `l`     | License identifier.
 You can find the list of acceptable licenses in another section later.
 `tags`  | Optional field.
 An array of tags.
 Each tag can only contain lowercase letters.
 You can find the list of acceptable tags in another section later.
+`src`  | Optional field.
+The URI of the initial publication, or canonical distribution center.

 ### 3. Put Your Image